 It can be good advice, even if you were just about to crash through to the next level.
 Why?
 Too much of anything is just too much.
 It's true that some studies have shown certain video games can improve hand-eye coordination, problem-solving skills, and the mind's ability to process information.
 But too much video game playing may lead to health problems.

 Really overdoing video games also could affect other important stuff, like friendships and how well a kid does in school.
-And it's still unclear what effect violent and disturbing games have on a person's brain.
+And kids who play violent video games might act more aggressively.

 A good game will be the right one for how old you are.
 Games are rated like movies and your mom or dad can help figure out which ones you should use.
 If you can choose one that gets you up and moving, that's even better.

 You might challenge your mom, dad — or even your grandma — to swing the bat in a game of baseball or try out some fancy moves in one of the dancing games.
 Could your grandma be a dancing queen?
 Time to find out!

 Reviewed by: Mary L. Gavin, MD